okgourmet.com Home of Steve's Restaurant Reviews

 Lemongrass tofu

-The lemongrass dish is good with tofu or chicken, and I think the flavor of the sauce and the fresh vegetables are what make the dish special.
-It can be either mild or spicy, but the "default" on it seems to be pretty spicy.
+The lemongrass dish is also good with chicken, and of course lemongrass is another flavor which is not easy to find in Oklahoma City restaurants.
+The lemongrass dish can be either mild or spicy, but the "default" on it seems to be pretty spicy.

 Pad gra prao